SatoruMuro/SAM2GUIfor3Drecon/README.md

 ### 3. Run

 Double-click `SegRef3D.exe` to start the application.
+The `_internal` folder **must be located in the same directory** as `SegRef3D.exe`.

-> ⚠️ SAM2-based features (AI segmentation and tracking) require an NVIDIA GPU and installed CUDA-compatible drivers.
-If unavailable, related buttons will be disabled automatically.
+> ⚠️ SAM2 features (AI segmentation and tracking) require an NVIDIA GPU and CUDA-compatible drivers.
+> If your system is not compatible, the related buttons will be automatically disabled.
+> ❗ Be careful **not to delete the `_internal` folder** — the application will fail to launch without it.

 ---